yiyiyuan0225/yiyiyuan0225.github.io/blogs.md

 ### 2023

-  I haven't developed the habit of writing blogs yet.
+&emsp;&emsp;I haven't developed the habit of writing blogs yet.
 I prefer to take notes on literature and reflect on my own thoughts through handwriting.
 Perhaps in the near future, I will share all my experiences here, such as competition guidelines, the path of scientific research, and so on.